 Why do I have eczema on my hands?
 When I was younger I hated having eczema on my hands and I would ask my mum “why do I have eczema on my hands” I’m sure if you have Eczema you have said the same thing or thought it at some point in your life or heard your child say it.
 Right?

-There are 35 Million people in the US alone that suffer from some form of Eczema and millions more adults worldwide suffer from Eczema at some point in their lives.
+There are 35 Million people in the US alone that suffer from some form of Eczema and millions of adults worldwide suffer from Eczema at some point in their lives.

 Please take the term ECZEMA lightly as there are many different forms of Eczema.
 Saying Eczema is like saying ICE CREAM, the first thing you would say is, what Flavour right?
-There are Dozens of kinds of Eczema, while they all look the same, they’re not.
+There are lots of different types of Eczema, while they all look the same, they’re not.

 Atopic Dermatitis, which is chronic and inherited is the most common kind in children.
 About 90% of cases occur before the child is age 5, and symptoms tend to ease as the child gets older.
 Adults tend to have CONTACT DERMATITIS, which is inflammation that occurs when skin comes in contact with irrupting substances such as soap, washing powder, or other chemicals.